styled-components/polished/README.md

 You can optionally also use [`babel-plugin-polished`](https://github.com/styled-components/babel-plugin-polished) to compile the static function calls out and remove the (already tiny) runtime performance impact of using `✨ polished`.

 ### Object rest spread syntax
-In the documentation you will see examples using the [object rest spread](https://github.com/tc39/proposal-object-rest-spread), which is still an experimental syntax.
-To enable this shorthand, add [babel-plugin-transform-object-rest-spread](https://www.npmjs.com/package/babel-plugin-transform-object-rest-spread) to your Babel configuration.
+In the documentation you will see examples using the [object rest spread](https://github.com/tc39/proposal-object-rest-spread) .To enable this shorthand, add [babel-plugin-transform-object-rest-spread](https://www.npmjs.com/package/babel-plugin-transform-object-rest-spread) to your Babel configuration, or use the [stage3 preset](https://babeljs.io/docs/plugins/preset-stage-3/).
 ### ToC

 <!-- NOTE: Anything between INJECT DOCS START and END will be deleted! -->